The Spatial Evolution of Young Massive Clusters III. Effect of the Gaia Filter on 2D Spatial Distribution Studies: Results

 \subsubsection{Obs-B}

-Lower mass stars are the primary source of incompleteness in Obs-B. There are no large changes pre- and post- observation in either the population’s index values, or those of members identified as spatially clustered, with their median value decreasing by $< 12.5\%$ and $< 6.5\%$.
-The fraction of stars found to be spatially clustered decreases by less than $10\%$-points, and the indices of stars in spatial concentrations change up to $100\%$ from their pre-observed values - the same as for the general population (Sect.\,\ref{general_results_b}).
+Lower-mass stars are the primary source of incompleteness in Obs-B. There are no large changes pre- and post-observation in the population’s index values or in those of members identified as spatially clustered, with their median value decreasing by $< 12.5\%$ and $< 6.5\%$ respectively.
+The fraction of stars found to be spatially clustered decreases by less than 10 percentage points, and the indices of stars in spatial concentrations change up to $100\%$ from their pre-observed values, the same as for the general population (Sect.\,\ref{general_results_b}).

-No change in the perceived clustering behaviour of lower mass members in clusters with a random spatial configuration is found.
+No change in the perceived clustering behaviour of lower-mass members in clusters with a random spatial configuration is found.